MashNagesh/AZURE_ML_ND_Capstone_Heart/README.md

-#  MNIST CLASIFICATION -CAPSTONE PROJECT - AZURE ML ENGINEER
+#  HEART FAILURE  CLASIFICATION -CAPSTONE PROJECT - AZURE ML ENGINEER

 This Capstone project is part of the Azure ML Engineer NanoDegree.The Key components that were covered as part of the project areas follows: